ttappr/powershell-interactor/README.md

  # PowerShell Interactor Browser Extension

 This is a minimal example of a browser extension that allows a Web application or site to interact with PowerShell running locally on the host system.
+The average file length is around 10 lines of code.
+Very minimal.

 For security reasons, sending arbitrary PowerShell commands isn't implemented.
-One command is implemented to demonstrate getting a listing of files in the native host's working directory.
+The extension supports a single command that returns a listing of files in the native host's working directory.

-Any commands added to the example should be well designed not to permit the extension to be used as a potential attack vector.
+Any commands added to the example should be designed not to permit the extension's use as a potential attack vector.
+For instance, if the PowerShell based native host processed raw text from the browser using `Invoke-Expression`, the extension could theoretically be exploited.

 ## Communication From Webpage to Native Process

-It took me some reading of documetns, hunting the 'net for answers, and experimentation to find a workable solution to support communication between all components including the extension *content scripts*, extension *service worker*, webpage scripts, and the Native Messaging host.
+It took me some reading of documentation, hunting the 'net for answers, and experimentation to find a workable solution that supports communication between all components of the extension.
+These components include the extension *content scripts*, extension *service worker*, webpage scripts, and the Native Messaging host.

-The approach uses two `CustomEvent`s to support communication between the scripts running in webpages and the extension's *content scripts*.
-The events are dispatched through the `window` object on both endpoints.
-The event on each side is attached to using code similar to:
+The approach uses two `CustomEvent`s to support communication between the script running in the webpage and the extension's *content script*.
+The events are dispatched through the `window` object from both endpoints.
+Each endpoint registers for its respective event with code similar to:

 ```javascript
 window.addEventListener('incomingMessage', (e) => { e.detail ...});
 window.addEventListener('outgoingMessage', (e) => { e.detail ...});
 ```

-For communication between the extension's *content scripts* and its *service worker* (background script), the `browser.runtime.onConnect` event is subscribed to by the *service worker*.
-The *content scripts* can then use `browser.runtime.connect()` to initiate a connection with its *service worker*.
+For communication between the extension's *content script* and its *service worker* (background script), the `browser.runtime.onConnect` event is subscribed to by the *service worker*.
+The *content script* can then use `browser.runtime.connect()` to initiate a connection with the *service worker*.
-Each endpoint receives a port object that they can use to pass event messages to each other using their `postMessage()` method.
-Each receives these messages by listening on the ports' `onMessage` event.
+Each endpoint receives a port object that they can use to pass messages to each other via the port's `postMessage()` method.
+Each receives messages through the port's `onMessage` event.

 ### Sequence Diagram